cleentfaar/slack-cli/src/CL/SlackCli/Resources/doc/usage.md

 also returns the `Channel ID` and `timestamp` on which the message was posted.
 These would only be shown if you used this verbosity option (`-v`).

-In more advanced scenarios, you might want to get more detailed information about the actula request sent to Slack and the response returned by it.
+In more advanced scenarios, you might want to get more detailed information about the actual request sent to Slack and the response returned by it.
 In those cases you can use the `verbose` verbosity option (`-vv`).

 It can be especially handy when you think there is a bug in this package, or when you are just unsure about what is going wrong.